-The parish priest regularly leads Collective Worship on a planned basis, and the local Methodist minister also leads worship time.
+The parish priest regularly leads Collective Worship on a planned basis.
 All teaching staff take part in leading Collective Worship.
 Evaluations are recorded by those who lead Collective Worship.

 Monitoring and Evaluation

 The monitoring and evaluation of this policy is the joint responsibility of the CW Co-ordinator and the Head Teacher with advice and guidance from the parish priest and the linked governor for CW.
 The monitoring and evaluation of acts of Collective Worship can be undertaken by: